Connecting patients to effective mental health resources in the New Orleans community

 Booker, known to fans as the ‘Bayou Maharajah’, met a similarly tragic and premature death.
 Publicly, he attracted audiences the world over with his unique virtuosic style combining blues, boogie-woogie, gospel, stride, jazz, latin and classical piano.
 In private, he self-medicated his mental illness with alcohol and drugs and routinely checked himself into Charity Hospital’s mental ward.

 Booker overdosed on cocaine in 1983 and was left unattended for hours in an emergency room.
-He died before recieving treatment at the age of 43.
+He died before receiving treatment at the age of 43.

 The nation’s largest grassroots mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.